The conversation went something like this…

 Me: It still sounds like birds under there.

 Spouse: Well, honey, I don’t know what to tell you.
-Do you want to take it to Junior?
+Do you want to take it to Junior (our car guy)?

 Spouse: I hardly think birds are going to cause a breakdown.